Learning Linearity in Audio Consistency Autoencoders via Implicit Regularization: Experiments and Results

 \subsection{Reconstruction Quality}

 We evaluate the reconstruction quality of the \acp{AE} on 2-second audio chunks ($0.5$s overlap) from the MusicCaps dataset \cite{agostinelliMusicLMGeneratingMusic2023}.
-We reconstruct the full track using overlap-add and compute three metrics: \begin{enumerate*}[label=(\Roman*)] \item The \ac{SNR} on the waveform. \item A \ac{MSS} between the original and reconstructed log-mel spectrograms using multiple resolutions\footnote{$80$ mel bands and hop lengths of $\approx$ $10$, $25$, and $50$ ms.}. \item The \ac{KAD} \cite{chungKADNoMore2025} between the embedding distributions of the original and reconstructed tracks\footnote{ Embedding distribution metrics have become a standard way of evaluating generative models, so we include it for completeness.
+We reconstruct the full track using overlap-add and compute three metrics: \begin{enumerate*}[label=(\Roman*)] \item The \ac{SNR} on the waveform. \item A \ac{MSS} between the original and reconstructed log-mel spectrograms\footnote {We use mel-spectrogram distances computed over multiple resolutions ($80$ mel bands and hop lengths of $\approx$ $10$, $25$, and $50$ ms) as a proxy for a phase-insensitive perceptual metric. }. \item The \ac{KAD} \cite{chungKADNoMore2025} between the embedding distributions of the original and reconstructed tracks\footnote{ Embedding distribution metrics have become a standard way of evaluating generative models, so we include it for completeness.
 KAD is computed using half of the reconstructed tracks, using the other half as the reference set.
 We use the \texttt{kadtk} library with the LAION-CLAP model.}. \end{enumerate*}

 Table \ref{tab:musiccaps_metrics} summarizes the results.
 Our retrained baseline (\texttt{M2L}) already improves on the public \texttt{M2L-Pub} weights \cite{pasiniMusic2LatentConsistencyAutoencoders2024}, likely due to our distinct training data, batch size and augmentations.
 The linearized model (\texttt{Lin-CAE}) remains notably comparable on \ac{MSS} and improves further on \ac{SNR}, indicating that our method does not degrade reconstruction fidelity.
 Compared to \texttt{SA-VAE}, \texttt{Lin-CAE} is slightly worse, a similar finding to \cite{pasiniMusic2LatentConsistencyAutoencoders2024,pasiniMusic2Latent2AudioCompression2025}.
 We note that \texttt{SA-VAE} uses different data and a two-stage training procedure that optimizes both reconstruction and adversarial losses, while \texttt{Lin-CAE} is trained with a single denoising objective.
 KAD scores for \texttt{Lin-CAE} are better than our retrained \texttt{M2L-Pub} model and \texttt{SA-VAE} , but are worse than the public \texttt{M2L} weights (possibly reflecting the different training data distribution).